jonbleibdrey/jonbleibdrey/README.md

 ### I'm a Full Stack Developer, Who loves to push outside his comfort zone.

 -------------------------------------------------------------------------
-• ❤️ I'm currently learning React, JavaScript, Ruby, Ruby on Rails and some Firebase.
+• ❤️ I'm currently learning React, Redux, JavaScript, Ruby, Ruby on Rails and Firebase.
 <br/>
 • 🤡 I'm looking to collaborate with other software developers to further my knowledge.
 <br/>